 Years ago when this started I called your Mom and tried to tell her, to see if she would help.
 She said as long as you were happy she was happy.
-Pardon me but wtf!
+Pardon me but wth?!
 Previous sentence probably another reason you act like I'm dead.
 But I shouldn't have been surprised.
-I remember dragging some of the chaos of my house into that stone carving of a home by turning her fridge magnets upside down.
 Maybe if you were in another state she wouldn't have to see your messy house.
 I ran into L still working at the grocery store.
 She asked about you.
 Are you angry that all those years ago I told her Mom what was going on and she stopped her from coming.
 I don't feel guilty.
-She is mentally challenged and trusting.
+She has always been unusually naive and trusting and you knew she had some mental issues.
 You didn't have much security to lose.
 Her pension is in her bank, not WOFF's and she's getting older.
 I feel guilty for ever giving you that damn tape.
 More bad language, I know I'm Satan but whatever.
 I gave it to you because I thought you would recognize that it was evil and help us with C&B. I felt sick when you called and said it was incredible, you wanted to talk to C about visiting there.
 It was like the twilight zone.
 They woke up!
 Why didn't you?
 When I wrote to you that time I received a letter in return that was not your voice.
 You forgot I had since elementary school to know your voice.
 Since 6th grade to have the daily writing, the football shaped notes dropped by a careful arm reach through the History class door and set on the bookcase, while I rose to sharpen my pencil above it.
 Not your voice.
 Not your words.
 A strangers.

 In these years.
 My brother is dead.
 My parent's are dead.
 Not even a generic card.
 The person I knew would never have let that happen.
 Your church only consorts with it's own?
 Very Christian of you...
 But I'm not really here to be bitter or give you a guilt trip.
 I'm really not.
 But you always were, the thoughtful one.